slazarov/python-signalr-client/README.md

 ```

 # Change log
+0.0.1.6.2 - 16/04/2018:
+* * Removed `uvloop` as a requirement.
+However, it will be detected and utilized if installed.

 0.0.1.5 - 06/04/2018:
 * Removed `cfscrape` from package.
 Users can optionally pass a `cfscrape` session to clients.
 * Removed `ujson`.
 The package will automatically detect if the user chooses to use `ujson`.